Castletown house, Celbridge, Co Kildare

 • Long Gallery – An 80‑foot room decorated in a Pompeian palette of blue, red and gold, once used for grand entertainments.

-• State Bedroom – Furnished with Venetian chairs, this room once hosted visiting viceroys.
+• State Bedroom – Furnished with Venetian chairs, once hosted visiting viceroys.

-• Biodiversity Garden – A family‑friendly area with a fairy‑trail, play space and educational signage.
+• Biodiversity Garden – Family‑friendly area with a fairy‑trail, play space and educational signage.

 • River Walks & Lake – Meander along the Liffey or around the restored lake, spotting the remains of Lady Louisa’s bathing house and the neo‑classical temple.